 Unfortunately, RAM remains to be one of the most expensive components in the computer building world in 2018.
 Despite our considerable budget of $900, we’re still going to have to stick to 8 Gigabytes of Patriot Signature Line DDR4 2400.

 There’s not much to say about this RAM.
 It’s a pretty typical dual channel kit that runs at 2400MHz with a CAS Latency Time of 17.
 You can choose between blue or black low-profile heat spreaders, and Patriot backs their product up with a lifetime warranty.
 Not bad, considering this kit retails for just $78.99.

 Remember to check out the “Memory” section in your motherboard’s BIOS to ensure your RAM is running at the proper speed.

-In 2018, 128GB is not enough to store all of your documents, pictures, movies, games, and other media, so we’re going to add a secondary, traditional hard disk drive to this build as well.
+In 2018, 128GB is not enough to store all of your documents, pictures, movies, games, and other media, so we’re going to add a secondary, traditional hard drive to this build as well.
 Filling the auxiliary storage roll today will be the familiar Seagate BarraCuda 1TB 3.5” drive.
 I’ve used smaller variations of this drive in other build guides but today we will be taking the 3.5” size because of its slightly cheaper cost.

 It may cost less, but the 3.5” variation of the Seagate BarraCuda is not lacking features in any way.
-With a spindle speed of 7200RPM and a cache size of 64MB, the BarraCuda is among the fastest consumer hard drives available, and currently retails for about $46.
+With a spindle speed of 7200RPM and a cache size of 64MB, the BarraCuda is among the fastest consumer hard drive available, and currently retails for about $46.